alvpel/mkpwd-cli/README.md

 The configuration options are parsed in `config.ts` using `parseArgs`.
 This handles the command-line flags and applies default values when options are omitted.

-### Password Generation Logic
+### Password and Passphrase Generation Logic

 The password generation logic is in `generator.ts`, ensuring the correct length and character type combinations based on user-specified flags.
+Passphrase generation logic in `passphrase/generator.ts` handles word selection and customization of the separator and word count.

 ## Contributing